Cybercrime is a real nightmare; it’s time to fight it!

 A virtual private network (VPN) is a network that can be made to appear as if it is located in a different location than it is.
 The most common type of VPN is a site-to-site VPN, which connects two networks over the same public network.

-VPNs are normally used by businesses that want to share data with their customers and employees.
-Private individuals can also use a VPN to make sure that no one can find out what they do online or that they can stream restricted content.
+VPNs are typically used by businesses that want to share data with their customers and employees.
+Private individuals can also use a VPN to ensure that no one can find out what they do online or that they can stream restricted content.
 Suppose they need to stream their favorite show on a restricted site like Hulu, which is geo-restricted outside the US.
-A VPN helps to trick Hulu Location and lets you bypass the restrictions without any hassle.
+A VPN helps to trick Hulu’s Location and lets you bypass the restrictions without any hassle.

 Malware Attacks

-Malware is a type of software that can be installed without the user's knowledge.
-The term "malware" is short for "malicious software," including viruses, worms, and Trojan horses—all designed to harm.
-Malicious code may also be used to steal sensitive information from your computer or cause damage to its hardware components.
+Malware is software that can be installed without the user’s knowledge.
+The term “malware” is short for “malicious software,” including viruses, worms, and Trojan horses—all designed to harm.
+Malicious code may also be used to steal sensitive information from your computer or damage its hardware components.

 Malware attacks can happen when you click on an email link or open an attachment in an email message; this makes it possible for hackers to install malicious code onto your computer using this method alone (known as “drive-by download”).